Tehran Metro

 The line uses standard gauge and is mostly underground.
-Ticket price is 5,300 Iranian Toman for each journey (about US$0.05), regardless of the distance traveled, but using prepaid tickets costs much less.
+Ticket price is 5,300 Iranian Toman for each journey (about US$0.05), regardless of the distance travelled, but using prepaid tickets costs much less.
 Seniors may travel for free on the metro.
 On all Tehran metro trains the first and half of the second carriages from each end are reserved for women.
 Women can still ride other cars freely.

 History

+During the Qajar era in the late 19th century, an extensive tram network was constructed in Tehran, the Iranian capital's first attempt at a public transit system.
+However, the tram network was decommissioned during the reign of Reza Shah in the 1930s, without an immediate replacement.
+This mirrored global trends at the time, to shift attention away from collective public transit systems towards individualist car dependency.

-Initial plans for the metro system were laid in late 1960s but could not be executed until 1982 because of socio-political issues such as the Iranian Revolution and the Iran–Iraq War.
-In 1970, the Plan and Budget Organization and the Municipality of Tehran announced an international tender for construction of a metro in Tehran.
+In the 1960s, debate about a need for a public transport system in the city rose to prominence again, with the city's leading newspaper Ayandegan stating in an editorial that “Tehran has no strength left and resembles a patient on the verge of death… Within ten years, Tehran will not be able to function without a metro".
+As a response to this renewed public demand, government plans for the metro system in Tehran were drawn up in the late 1960s but could not be executed until 1982 because of socio-political issues such as the Iranian Revolution and the Iran–Iraq War.

+In 1970, the Plan and Budget Organisation and the Municipality of Tehran announced an international tender for construction of a metro in Tehran.
 The French company SOFRETU, affiliated with the state-owned Paris transportation authority RATP, won the tender and in the same year began to conduct preliminary studies on the project.
 In 1974, a final report with a so-called "street-metro" proposal was tendered.
 The street-metro system recommended a road network with a loop express way in the central area and two highways for new urban areas and an 8-line metro network which were complemented by bus network and taxi services.

 Geological surveys commenced in 1976.
-In 1978, construction on the line was started in northern Tehran by the French company, however this development was short-lived with the advent of the Iranian Revolution and Iran–Iraq War in 1979 and 1980 respectively.
+In 1978, construction on the line was started in northern Tehran by the French company, however this development was short-lived with the advent of the Iranian Revolution and the Iran–Iraq War in 1979 and 1980 respectively.
 SOFRETU ceased operations in Iran in December 1980.
 On 3 March 1982, the Iranian Cabinet ministers formally announced the stop of Tehran Metro operations by the French company.